Compound Action Patterns

 2 - action:

-3 name: deduplicate_list
+3 action_name: deduplicate_list

 4 output_key: deduplicate_list_result